hxrts/rumpsteak-aura/docs/05_effect_handlers.md

 let handler = Metrics::new(handler);
 ```

-Operations flow through the stack: Metrics -> Trace -> Retry -> InMemory.
+Operations flow through the stack.
+The order is Metrics to Trace to Retry to InMemory.

 ## Creating Custom Handlers

-Implement `ChoreoHandler` for your transport:
+Implement `ChoreoHandler` for your transport.

 ```rust
 pub struct MyHandler {